[primary_category]

 Admission ticket and price

-Visitors can expect to pay $28 for adults, $22 for students, and $16 for children between the ages of 3 and 12.
+Visitors can expect to pay $30 for adults, $24 for students and seniors, and lastly $18 for children (Ages 3-12).
 You can buy your tickets in advance on the official museum website.

 Discount with City Pass